 ACTIVITIES & RESULTS

-Since 2013 and currently on retainer, Thinkinc. has provided a range of strategic consulting services for the University of Illinois at Chicago’s Great Cities Institute.
+We have worked extensively with GCI since 2013, providing a range of strategic consulting services.
 Our work has included initial strategic planning, positioning, and messaging for the overall Institute; community introductions for GCI leadership; concept, design and copy for its website; assistance in concept, design and promotion of key programming and events; community relations; creation of its GCI Advisors; and strategic business development that has led to new partnerships and release of research that engendered significant media relations coverage from the New York Times to local coverage in key media outlets from The Chicago Tribune to Crain’s Chicago Business and the Chicago Sun-Times.

 November 2014 —Thinkinc. provided strategic media relations consulting services to generate awareness and media interest for the program, “City on the Make: Race & Inequality in America,” a part of its Poverty to Prosperity Lecture Series.